samstansfield/Portfolio/Certificate/IT2650/ReadMe.md

   5) Plot the current point, set it as the current position.
   6) Go to step 3, repeat until done.
 </pre>

+The .png file shows a screenshot of the output from the program.